 Get information about licensing.
 Please note that you will need to register to access.Get licensing and update

 Explore comprehensive support options that are available to meet your needs.Get support

-Azure Sphere updates, blogs, and announcements
+Azure Sphere updates and announcements

 Frequently asked questions about Azure Sphere

-Azure Sphere works with a diverse group of expert hardware manufacturers and their broad ecosystem of vendors to design specialized Azure Sphere–certified chips that meet the needs of various markets.
+Azure Sphere works with a diverse group of expert hardware manufacturers and their broad ecosystem of vendors to design specialist Azure Sphere-certified chips that meet the needs of various markets.
 Extensive research and testing contribute to the development of the security technology and architecture for each chip.

 Azure Sphere does not require you to pay any ongoing fees.
-The one-time cost you pay for your MCU chip includes access to the Azure Sphere OS and Azure Sphere Security Service, plus OS updates for the lifetime of your chip.
+The one-off cost you pay for your MCU chip includes access to the Azure Sphere OS and Azure Sphere Security Service, plus OS updates for the lifetime of your chip.

 Guardian modules are physical attachments that require little or no equipment redesign.
 They process data and control equipment without ever exposing the equipment to the network.
-Guardian modules protect your operational equipment from disabling attacks, simplify device retrofit projects, and boost efficiency through over-the-air (OTA) updates and IoT connectivity.
+Guardian modules protect your operational equipment from disabling attacks, simplify device retrofit projects and boost efficiency through over-the-air (OTA) updates and IoT connectivity.

 Azure Sphere is engineered to integrate with any cloud service, public or private.
-You can connect to other clouds for app data while running Azure Sphere or optimize efficiencies by using Azure Sphere alongside Visual Studio and Azure IoT.
+You can connect to other clouds for app data while running Azure Sphere or optimise efficiencies by using Azure Sphere alongside Visual Studio and Azure IoT.

 Azure Sphere provides a complement to Windows IoT.
 Windows IoT provides a best-in-class solution for devices with MPU-class processing power or rich user experiences.
-Azure Sphere fortifies IoT devices with Microsoft security innovations and expertise in hardware, software, and the cloud.
+Azure Sphere fortifies IoT devices with Microsoft security innovations and expertise in hardware, software and the cloud.